-Dr. Scott Edmonds, an optometrist who is the chief eye care officer at UnitedHealthcare and a member of the EyeSafe Vision Health advisory board, told POPSUGAR that children's "still-developing eyes generally allow for more high-energy blue light to reach – and potentially damage – their retinas" and that excessive blue-light emissions "may produce oxidative and phytotoxic damage to cells in the cornea and retina of the eye."
+Dr. Scott Edmonds, an optometrist, told POPSUGAR that children’s “still-developing eyes generally allow for more high-energy blue light to reach – and potentially damage – their retinas” and that excessive blue-light emissions “may produce oxidative and phytotoxic damage to cells in the cornea and retina of the eye.”

 He also noted a study published in BMJ Open Ophthalmology that computer-specific glasses with progressive lenses may help people maintain eye health.
 But even that study acknowledged a lack of “strong evidence” that what is potential correlation between blue light and eye strain is the same as causation.

 “There’s no scientific evidence to suggest that blue light from our screens or devices are damaging our eyes or our children’s eyes.
 That’s why the American Academy of Opthalmology does not recommend blue-light-blocking computer glasses.”